Wedding Day Family Photos | A Checklist For Your Photographer

 Keep the formal photos list to a minimum if you would like a relaxed and stress free wedding day.

 Group photos don’t have to be ‘formal’ or stiff looking.
 Group photos are a lot better if everyone is relaxed and they are done easily and quickly.
-We like eliciting smiles and reactions during the group photos and work through a quick set of groupings to make sure that all photos are natural, relaxed and unique in their own way.
+I like eliciting smiles and reactions during the group photos and work through a quick set of groupings to make sure that all photos are natural, relaxed and unique in their own way.
 This is where the list of groupings for your photographer will come in.
-We promise you having this list handy for your wedding photographer will be well received.
+I promise you having this list handy for your wedding photographer will be well received.

 Will my family and friends be allowed to take photographs of the formal family groups?